conda/governance/README.md

 ### Steering Council

-The Steering Council is the governing body over the entire conda Organization.
+The **Steering Council** is the governing body over the entire conda Organization.
 Members of the Steering Council have full voting rights within the organization.
 Steering Council members are the face of the organization, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
 The Steering Council may create new sub-teams, as appropriate.
 Each Steering Council member is entitled to one vote on all elected matters.

+### Sub-Teams

+The [Steering Council](#steering-council) may elect to create new **sub-teams** for managing the daily business of the organization.
+While sub-teams may have non-Steering members, **every sub-team must have at least one [non-provisional](#provisional-members) Steering Council team member at all times.** If a sub-team fails to have a Steering Council member for more than 1 week, that team is considered to be dissolved.
+A new sub-team would need to be established by the Steering Council in order to reinstate the activity.

+All sub-teams must adhere to the governance, policies, and procedures of the conda Organization at all times.
+Sub-teams have either a *dynamic* or *static* charter.

+#### Dynamic Charter

+A **dynamic** charter means that the sub-team is self-organizing, with respect to any additional, internal policies, procedures, and membership.
+A sub-team may choose to modify its membership independent of the Steering Council.
+For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
+Project Teams also have a dynamic charter.

+#### Static Charter

+A **static** charter means that all membership decisions and non-trivial policy changes must be approved by the Steering Council.
+For example, a finance team may require a static charter.

 ### Project Teams

-Project Teams are responsible for the management of a software project consisting of one or more repositories and any software releases.
+**Project Teams** are responsible for the management of a software project consisting of one or more repositories and any software releases.
 Project Team members have the ability to merge pull requests into the repositories of the software project they maintain, produce releases of that software project, and all other duties related to repo maintenance.
 See the [Project Teams Details](#project-teams-details) section for more.

 ### External Contributors

-This group encompasses all others who are not on the Steering Council or Project Teams.
+This group encompasses all others who are not on the [Steering Council](#steering-council), [Sub-teams](#sub-teams), or [Project Teams](#project-teams).
 This includes first-time contributors, collaborators, and original authors.
-They have no special rights within the conda organization itself.
+They have no special rights within the conda Organization itself.

 ### Emeritus Steering

-[Steering Council](#steering-council) members that are inactive (commits, GitHub comments/issues/reviews, dev meetings, and voting on polls) in the past six months will be asked if they want to become Emeritus Steering members.
+[Steering Council](#steering-council) members that are inactive (commits, GitHub comments/issues/reviews, dev meetings, and voting on polls) in the past six months will be asked if they want to become **Emeritus Steering** members.
 One week after asking, if the inactive Steering Council member has not responded, they will be automatically moved to emeritus status.
 Any Steering Council member can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
-Emeritus Steering members can be brought back to active Steering Council membership at anytime, assuming there is space and no other policies (e.g., shared funding, council size, etc.) are violated.
+Emeritus Steering members can be brought back to active Steering Council membership at anytime, assuming there is space and no other policies (e.g., [shared funding](#shared-funding-membership-restrictions), [council size](#steering-council-size), etc.) are violated.
 Emeritus Steering Council members cannot vote.
-When the status of a member changes, the [`steering.csv`](steering.csv) and [`emeritus.csv`](emeritus.csv) files should be immediately updated to reflect the members new position.
+When the status of a member changes, the [`steering.csv`](steering.csv) and [`emeritus.csv`](emeritus.csv) files should be immediately updated to reflect the member's new position.

-## Sub-Teams

-The [Steering Council](#steering-council) may elect to create new sub-teams for managing the daily business of the organization.
-While sub-teams may have non-Steering members, **every sub-team must have at least one [non-provisional](#provisional-members) Steering Council team member at all times.** If a sub-team fails to have a Steering Council member for more than 1 week, that team is considered to be dissolved.
-A new sub-team would need to be established by the Steering Council in order to reinstate the activity.

-All sub-teams must adhere to the governance, policies, and procedures of the conda Organization at all times.
-Sub-teams have a charter that is either *dynamic* or *static*.

-### Dynamic Charter

-A **dynamic** charter means that the sub-team is self-organizing, with respect to any additional, internal policies, procedures, and membership.
-A sub-team may choose to modify its membership independent of the Steering Council.
-For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
-Project Teams also have a dynamic charter.

-### Static Charter

-A **static** charter means that all membership decisions and non-trivial policy changes must be approved by the Steering Council.
-For example, a finance team may require a static charter.

 ## Community, Federated & Archive Maintenance